T-MSD/T-MSD/README.md

 My name is Tiago Dias, and I am 21 years old.
 I am currently seeking my first internship to gain practical experience and, above all, to learn.
 I excel in collaborative environments and enjoy working with people, where my strong communication skills can contribute to a positive and productive work environment

 🌱 I've completed the [CS50x](https://cs50.harvard.edu/x/2024/) course and I'm now taking [The Odin Project](https://www.theodinproject.com/), where I'm currently learning **Ruby**.
-✍️ I'm a competitive swimmer, and in my free time, I enjoy traveling and spending time with friends.
+✍️ I'm a competitive swimmer, and in my free time, I enjoy traveling, spending time with friends and do anything that includes physical activity.
 📫 Contact me! **dias.tiago03@gmail.com**

 <h3 align="left">Connect with me:</h3>